muaaz-ur-habibi/bredo/README.md

 <br>
 <hr>
 <h4>By the way here's a roadmap.
 I wanna add all this into this amazing website (I cant even finish the main dashboard)</h4>
-<p>❌ means not started. 🚧 means working on it. ✅ means up and running. ⏳ means i give up this is way too hard</p>
+<p>❌ means not started. 🚧 means working on it. ✅ means up and running. ⏳ means i give up on this for now</p>
 <ul>
   <li>Dashboard with nice UI  🚧</li>
   <li>Show basic student info  🚧</li>